-One of the most vexing changes of the menopause is a shift in body fat storage to the front and sides of the abdomen.
+One of the most vexing changes of getting older, and the menopause, is a shift in body fat storage to the front and sides of the abdomen.
 This phenomenon, also known as menopause belly, is a result of shifting hormones, an activation of a “menopausal gene“, as well as changes in exercise and diet.

 A decline in estrogen causes fat cells in the abdominal area to store more fat.
 It may even reduce your body’s ability to burn fat.
 When the “menopause gene” is switched on, it contributes to belly fat, unfortunately resulting in women gaining between five to ten pounds during the first decade after menopause.